HelenFoster/KanjiVocab/README.md

 * "kv_kanji_known" for words where the kanji version is known;
 * "kv_kana_mature" for words where the kana version is mature;
 * "kv_kana_known" for words where the kana version is known;
+* "kv_kanji_inactive" for words where the kanji version was scanned from a new or suspended card;
+* "kv_kana_inactive" for words where the kana version was scanned from a new or suspended card;
+* "kv_unknown" for words which were not scanned.

 Since they are separated like this, it makes sense to use text styles for one set and background colour for the other.